BigBlueButton: Guide for teachers

 - Single users

 Additionally, you can assign the presenter role to viewers in a running BBB meeting.
-This allows viewers to switch between slides themselves and use different tools without having to be granted moderator rights.
-The presenter role is suitable, for example, for presenting the results of group works that were previously developed in breakout rooms (BR).
+This allows participants to switch between slides and use different tools.

 In the sections Common module settings and Restrict access, further settings of the BBB activity can be defined.
 These are, for example, availability of the activity on the course home page and group mode.